-If you are still an Alternate at the beginning of Sonshine, you are required to check in with Suzanne Anderson each morning at 10 am to see if any no-shows have occurred.
-If needed, you will get a t-shirt and the schedule of the person that has failed to arrive.
+If you are still an Alternate at the beginning of Sonshine, Suzanne Anderson will text you if any no-shows have occurred and there is an opening for you.
+If added to the crew, you will get a t-shirt and the schedule of the person that has failed to arrive.

 If your services are not required, you are free to enjoy the Festival.
-Your $30 deposit/fee then covers that ONE GIVEN year and is NOT a lifetime deposit.
-Alternates DO NOT receive a t-shirt, only a LIMITED ACCESS backstage wristband.
-You may only use it in FRONT of the Main Stage, not in back of the stage or under the pop tent.
+Your deposit/fee then covers that ONE GIVEN year and is NOT a lifetime deposit.
+Alternates DO NOT receive a t-shirt, and only a LIMITED ACCESS backstage wristband.
+You may only use it in FRONT of the Main Stage to watch shows up close, not in back of the stage or under the pop tent.
 A violation will result in a switch to a non-backstage wristband for the remainder of Sonshine.

-It’s your responsibility to sign up online each year, and if you choose not to work, PLEASE let me know beginning March 1.
+It’s your responsibility to sign up online each year, and if you choose not to work, PLEASE let me know beginning March 1 using the NOT RETURNING form.
 I will send a courtesy e-mail reminder in late February to sign up for Sonshine, but if you’ve changed e-mail addresses, changed your name, or moved a few times, I may not find you.

-The deadline for signing up to work is April 30.
+The deadline for signing up to work is March 31.
 After that, open positions will be filled by new recruits and you may lose your position on the crew for that year.
-More information on that matter can be found on the Festival Signup Tab.
+More information on that matter can be found on the Sonshine Festival Signup Tab.

 We understand that accidents do occur, so alert us to any radio problems.
 Clips snap, earpieces break, and the radios even chip.
 It is your responsibility to insure that your radio and accessories have been properly turned in ONLY to the Communications Supervisor or Asst.
 Supervisor and checked off, either daily or at the end of Saturday night.

-Golf Carts and ATV’s have become necessary tools to carry out our responsibilities.
-They are a privilege to operate, and that privilege can easily be taken away if their use is abused.
+Golf Carts and ATV’s have become necessary tools to carry out our responsibilities and cover a lot of ground quickly.
+They are a privilege to operate, and that privilege can easily be revoked if their use is abused.
 Examples of abuse include: excessive, dangerous speed, carrying more than four people on a cart, showing off, weaving through crowds or traffic, or operating at night without the use of a flashlight used as a headlight.
 Acceptable speed should be determined by pedestrian traffic and daytime/nighttime visibility.
-ATV’s are NOT allowed inside of the fenced ticket areas – exception: Overnight Midnight - 7am!
-ATV's are also NOT allowed to have passengers (such as family members) other than to transport them to/from your campsite or RV.
+ATV’s are NOT allowed inside of the fenced ticket areas – exception: Overnight Midnight – 7am!
+ATV’s are also NOT allowed to have passengers (such as family members) other than to transport them to/from your campsite or RV or on Tuesday prior to the start of Sonshine.
 They are definitely NOT allowed to go on patrol with you.
 ATV drivers should ALWAYS be wearing their Sonshine Security t-shirt or sweatshirt.